Intilery/intilery.github.io/docs/guides/mtcs.md

 ---
-id: identify-best-practice
+id: mtcs
-title: Best practices for identifying users/customers
-sidebar_label: Best practices for identifying users
+title: MTCs, MTVs, Throughput and Billing
+sidebar_label: MTCs, MTVs, Throughput and Billing
 ---

-# MTCs, MTVs, Throughput and Billing

 ## What is an MTC?